jordan-sussman/quikvite/README.md

 # QuikVite

-**QuikVite** is a simple CLI to quickly create and run a Vite React+TypeScript project.
+**QuikVite** is a simple CLI to quickly create and run a Vite React+TypeScript project with one command.

 ## Features